 While these are some of the current conditions undergoing investigation, there is no official list of qualifying diagnoses.
-Book a consultation to better understand eligibility, and whether you could benefit from a medical cannabis prescription.
+Book a consultation with a doctor at a medical cannabis clinic or your local GP to better understand eligibility, and whether you could benefit from a medical cannabis prescription.

 Does Medical Cannabis Have Any Side Effects?

 Bear in mind that you may experience side effects if you ingest medical cannabis.
 This is not the case for everyone, but based on the data, some patients will experience one or more symptoms.

 These side effects can include dizziness, drowsiness, issues with memory and thinking, problems with concentration, and difficulty with balance.
 For this reason, don’t operate a motor vehicle or heavy machinery after ingesting medical cannabis.

 If you experience moderate to severe side effects, speak with your prescribing practitioner.
 They will be able to assess your specific needs, perhaps reducing dose size, changing dose size, or switching up total cannabinoid content.

 In a nutshell, medical cannabis may be able to help you manage one or more chronic conditions.
 If it sounds like medical cannabis could be of benefit, book an appointment with a doctor.
 There are a number of risks associated with the use of medical cannabis and your doctor will explain these to you before issuing a prescription.
 Medical cannabis affects everyone differently and may not help with your chronic condition.